Make your tax-deductible donation to children by March 31st. Claim a third back as a tax credit.

 Since the war began, we’ve received many generous donations from kind-hearted Kiwis up and down Aotearoa.
 A huge thank you to everyone who has donated and provided us with the fuel to continue our lifesaving work.

-Here’s a look at what UNICEF donors helped us achieve in 2023:
+Here’s a look at what UNICEF donors have helped us achieve:

-• Provide 4,741,505 people with access to safe water for drinking, cooking and personal hygiene.
+• We've helped 4.3 million people access safe water for drinking, cooking and personal hygiene.

-If you can support us again today, we can continue this life-saving impact for those kids still suffering.
+If you can support us again today, we can continue this life-saving impact for those kids and families still in need.

 What are the needs of children and families in Ukraine?

-As the war in Ukraine enters its third year, the situation for millions of kids there remains dangerous and desperate.
+As the war in Ukraine enters its fifth year, the situation for millions of kids there remains precarious.
 We won't stop delivering until we've reached every child who needs us.
-Any amount you can give today, will make a life-saving difference.

-• 14.6 million people in Ukraine need of a variety of humanitarian help to survive.
+• 12.7 million people in Ukraine will need some form of humanitarian help to survive.

-• 9.6 million children and adults need help accessing safe water, sanitation and hygiene.
+• 8.5 million children and adults will need help accessing safe water, sanitation facilities and hygiene supplies.

-• 7.8 million people are in need of primary healthcare, vaccinations and nutrition support.
+• 9.2 million people will need primary healthcare, vaccinations and nutrition support.

-• 1.2 million children are in need of support to continue their education.
+• 1.6 million children will need support to continue their education.

-• 3.4 million kids need child protection services, including ongoing mental health and psychosocial support.
+• 3.5 million kids will need child protection services, including ongoing mental health and psychosocial support.

 Why donate to UNICEF?